MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/configure-trusted-roots-disallowed-certificates.md

 ## Deleting Trusted and Untrusted CTLs

 It may be necessary for various reasons to delete all Trusted and Untrusted CTLs from a client machine.
-The following Certutil options can be used to accomplish this.
+The following Certutil options can be used to delete all Trusted and Untrusted CTLs from a client machine.

 `certutil -verifyCTL AuthRoot`
 `certutil -verifyCTL Disallowed`